wehs7661/ensemble_md/docs/theory_implementation.rst

   * :code:`w_scheme`: The method for combining weights.
 Choices include :code:`None` (unspecified), :code:`mean`, and :code:`geo-mean`/:code:`geo_mean`.
 For more details, please refer to :ref:`doc_w_schemes`.
 (Default: :code:`None`)
   * :code:`N_cutoff`: The histogram cutoff. -1 means that no histogram correction will be performed.
 (Default: 1000)
   * :code:`n_ex`: The number of swaps to be proposed in one attempt.
 This works basically the same as :code:`-nex` flag in GROMACS.
 A recommended value is :math:`N^3`, where :math:`N` is the number of swappable pairs and can therefore be different in each iteration.
 If :code`n_ex` is unspecified or specified as 0, neighboring swapping will be carried out.
 For more details, please refer to :ref:`doc_swap_basics`.
 (Default: 0)
-  * :code:`output`: The output file for logging how replicas interact with each other.
   * :code:`verbose`: Whether a verbse log is wanted.
   * :code:`runtime_args`: Additional runtime arguments to be appended to the GROMACS :code:`mdrun` command provided in a dictionary.
 For example, one could have :code`{'-nt': 16}` to run the simulation using 16 threads.
   * :code:`maxwarn`: Maximum number of EEXE warnings to be ignored.